 Nicotine Replacement Therapy: Does it Work?

 Some believe that the trick is to gradually give your brain less and less nicotine which is where the highly advertised treatment of nicotine replacement therapy comes into play.
 These are the patches, chewing gum, lozenges, nasal spray, and even lollipops.
-But do any of these methods actually work?
+But do any of these common methods to quit smoking actually work?

 Let's take one of the most popular: the patch.
 This is typically a reservoir of nicotine sandwiched between two occlusive semi-permeable dressings that stick to your skin and then slowly releases the chemical through your skin and eventually your bloodstream.
 This happens at a much slower rate and lower concentration than smoking.
 Different patches contain different amounts of nicotine.
 The idea is to slowly rid your body's dependence of the drug.